Tax Loss Harvesting Made Simple

 Capital gains are calculated differently for assets held for a longer period and for those held over a shorter period.

-Full value consideration: The consideration received or to be received by the seller as a result of transfer of his capital assets.
-Capital gains are chargeable to tax in the year of transfer, even if no consideration has been received.
+Full value consideration: The consideration received or to be received by the seller for transfer of his capital assets.
+Capital gains are chargeable to tax in the year of transfer, even if no consideration has been received yet.

 Cost of acquisition: The value for which the capital asset was acquired by the seller.